vknabel/lithia/README.md

 }
 ```

-As data types don’t have any methods, you simply declare global functions that act on your data.
+As data types don’t have any methods, you declare global functions that act on your data.

 ```
 func greet { person =>